The Faceless Man

 Poor fellow! how he made me shrink.

-No face.
 Just eyes that seemed to stare

 At me with anguish and despair.